Billaferd/QuantumNexus/Designers/Quantum Nexus Card Creation Guidelines.md

 When designing for the Magic domain, units should exhibit high Attack values but exceptionally low Defense values, heavily utilizing the Arcane Recall keyword to represent volatile, glass-cannon spellcasters capable of explosive tempo swings.

-When designing for the Psionics domain, units require balanced combat statistics but highly disruptive utility, relying on keywords like Phantom, Taunt, and Synaptic Mark to control the flow of engagement, obfuscate targeting, and generate Flanking Crossfires.
+When designing for the Psionics domain, units require balanced combat statistics but highly disruptive utility, relying on keywords like Phantom, Taunt, and Synaptic Mark to control the flow of engagement, obfuscate targeting, and generate unpredictable angles of attack utilizing the diagonal Evasion paths of Small units.

 When designing for the Divinity domain, units typically begin with high Defense but low initial Attack values, leveraging keywords such as Zeal, Phalanx, and Martyrdom to endure early assaults, pushing steadily into the Contested Zone and growing stronger through collective faith and sacrifice.